ritathomas32/Martian-Token-Crowdsale---Advanced-Solidity/README.md

 # Usage

-All screenshots are contained in the Images folder
+All screenshots are contained in the screenshots folder

 # Contributor